Appearance

 Universe and global climate · Year 10 Science · Science understanding

 This lesson connects evidence for the origin and evolution of the universe with Earth’s climate system and long-term change.
+The same habit applies to both: test big claims with observations, not only with what “sounds right.”
 Official checklist wording: Universe and climate (curriculum).
 Quiz: Universe and global climate.

 1. What you should be able to do